fiskaly/fiskaly-kassensichv-client-ios/readme.md

 4. To Add frameworks, click the “+” below the list of frameworks.

-5. Add Other - Add Files - Select extracted sma-Framework
+5. Add Other - Add Files - Select extracted SMA-Framework

-If you don't have an account on the [Fiskaly Dashboard](https://dashboard.fiskaly.com/) already you will need to create one and create an API-Key and -Secret pair.
+If you don't have an account on the [fiskaly Dashboard](https://dashboard.fiskaly.com/) already you will need to create one and create an API-Key and -Secret pair.

 If you want to run the tests provided, you need to first add your API-Credentials as Environment-Variables or directly in the code.
 As soon as you have done that you can build and run the tests (⌘B ⌘U).